ninadgawad/CTO-Playbook/README.md

-# CTO Playbook
+# Leadership Playbook
 A strategic guide to building scalable tech organizations, architecting resilient platforms, and driving innovation as a modern leader.

 ---

 ## Purpose
-This repository captures my evolving thoughts, frameworks, and tools for navigating the CTO role — from **platform architecture and AI adoption** to **org design, hiring, and innovation strategy**.
+This repository captures my evolving thoughts, frameworks, and tools for navigating the Leadership role — from **platform architecture and AI adoption** to **org design, hiring, and innovation strategy**.
 It’s based on two decades of hands-on experience scaling products, people, and platforms.

 ---